ABD AL-MALIK m ArabicMeans

 Mary, and to Joseph of Arimathea.

-JOSEPH.
-This form is used by Dutch Catholics.
+Jozef is typically used in daily life.
 In English, it is used primarily to refer to the 1st-century Jewish historian Titus Flavius Josephus.

 Mona Lisa.
 Another famous bearer was Leonardo Fibonacci, a 13th-century Italian mathematician.
 A more recent bearer is American actor Leonardo DiCaprio (1974-).